-For astronauts who died in the line of duty after December 31, 2002, income tax liability is forgiven for the tax year in which death occurs, and for the tax year prior to death.
+For astronauts who died in the line of duty after December 31, 2002, legislation extended the tax relief available under The Victims of Terrorism Tax Relief Act of 2001 (the Act).
+The decedent's income tax liability is forgiven for the tax year in which death occurs, and for the tax year prior to death.
 For information on death benefit payments and the reduction of federal estate taxes, see Publication 3920.
-However, the discussions in that publication under, Death Benefits and Estate Tax Reduction, should be modified for astronauts (e.g., by using the date of death of the astronaut rather than September 11, 2001).
+However, the discussions in that publication under Death Benefits and Estate Tax Reduction should be modified for astronauts (for example, by using the date of death of the astronaut rather than September 11, 2001).